On money, how the millennial generation is different

 For instance, the baby boomer generation (those generally born between 1946 to 1964) were raised by the “Greatest Generation” and the “Silent Generation,” born between 1900 through 1946-ish.
 Those generations experienced the Great Depression and instilled in their offspring the torrents of those financial and life-changing experiences.

-Existing in a hot, dusty world void of jobs, without abundant grocery stores with choices of milk, gluten-free bread, chickens and steaks but rather communal substance living left an indelible mark.

 When we speak to baby boomers about market volatility, inevitably a typical response is “it’s not if the market will crash, but rather it’s when the market will crash.”
-Even if in their entire lives they never experienced the pain of the Depression, they still expect it!
-It will happen!
-Just watch!
+Even if in their entire lives they never experienced the pain of the Depression, they still expect it.
 An indelible mark is passed on.

-Self-described as narcissistic, self-absorbed and entitled, baby boomers are different than past generations, as all are.
+Self-described as narcissistic, self-absorbed and entitled, millennials are different than past generations, as all are.
 The millennials are also a product of both their parent’s teachings as well as their environment.
 Both of these factors form the value and emotional foundation used in making financial decisions.
-Environmental effects, I believe, have a major impact on today’s youth — the millennials.

 Simon Sinek is a British/American author and speaker who studies the millennial generation.
 He says one characteristic is the desire for immediate gratification.
 He discusses this in relation to “having an impact” and the dopamine high one gets and subsequently seeks.
 Immediate gratification doesn’t work in the world of investing.
 The concept of time value of money goes right out the window and becomes a foreign arcane concept.